Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Examples

 where $\CC:=\{\alpha\super{r}:r\in\Reac\}$ signifies the set of \emph{complexes}.
-As a consequence, this $\pi$ is an equilibrium point of the dynamics~\eqref{eq:reac ODE}.
-Complex balance says that each complex is in balance, and is a somewhat weaker condition than detailed balance and hence allows for non-dissipative effects.
-Since the chemical reaction network described here is, as a graph, ``reversible'', such an equilibrium point $\pi$ exists \emph{if} the reaction network has deficiency zero (see~\cite[Thm.~3.3]{AndersonCraciunKurtz2010}).
+This immediately implies that $\pi$ is a steady state of the macroscopic dynamics~\eqref{eq:reac ODE}.
+Observe that complex balance w.r.t. $\pi$ is a macroscopic notion, whereas detailed balance of the Markov process w.r.t. $\Pi\super{V}$ is a microscopic notion.
+However, for reversible networks (see footnote~\ref{ftn:reversible network}) microscopic detailed balance corresponds to the macroscopic notion of detailed balance $\cf \pi^{\alpha\super{r}} = \cb\pi^{\alpha\super{\bw(r)}}$ \cite[Th.~4.5]{AndersonCraciunKurtz2010}, which is clearly a stronger than complex balance.
+Most importantly, whereas detailed balance corresponds to purely dissipative dynamics~\cite{MielkePeletierRenger14}, complex balance allows for non-dissipative effects.

-\iparagraph{State-flux triple and L-function.} Fix a reference or initial concentration $\rho^0\in\RR^\X_{\geq0}$.
-The state space consists of all concentrations that can be produced from $\rho^0$ via reactions:
+\iparagraph{State-flux triple and L-function.} Fix a reference or initial concentration $\rho^0\in\RR^\X_{\geq0}$ and recall the matrix notation $\Gamma w = \sum_{r\in\Rf} \gamma\super{r} w_r$.
+The state space is the flat manifold of concentrations that can be produced from $\rho^0$ via reactions, with corresponding local (co)tangent spaces:

-This set $\Z$ is also known in the literature as the non-negative stoichiometric compatibility class or stoichiometric simplex \footnote{Under the complex balance assumption the equilibrium point $\pi$ is unique and stable within this simplex~\cite[Thm.~3.2]{AndersonCraciunKurtz2010}.}.
-The flux space and the associated tangent space are
+As in the case of IPFG and zero-range, we include negative concentrations to simplify the geometric setting; this set $\Z$ is known in the literature as the stoichiometric compatibility class, whereas the subset of $\Z$ of coordinate-wise non-negative concentrations is called the stoichiometric simplex \footnote{Under the complex balance assumption the steady state $\pi$ is unique and stable within such simplex~\cite[Thm.~3.2]{AndersonCraciunKurtz2010}.}.
+Moreover, as in the previous examples, $T_\rho\Z$ restricts the directions of $\RR^\X$ in which one can differentiate, and $T_\rho^*\Z$ appears as a quotient space.
+Indeed the Euclidean inner product between tangents $u=\Gamma j\in \Ran(\Gamma)$ and cotangents $\xi\in\RR^\X/\Ker(\Gamma\tp)$ is again invariant under addition of vectors $\nu\in\Ker(\Gamma\tp)$, since $_{T_\rho^*\Z}\langle\xi+c\nu,u\rangle_{T_\rho\Z}=(\xi+c\nu)\cdot \Gamma j)=\xi\cdot u$.
+The space $\Ker(\Gamma\tp)$ encode the quantities (usually numbers of atoms) that are conserved under the reactions.